 This cancer starts in a type of lymph cell called a lymphocyte.
 These cells spread throughout the lymph system.
 Over time, the cells will make it harder for a child's body to fight infections.

-This cancer different from Hodgkin lymphoma.
+This cancer is different from Hodgkin lymphoma.
 This is another type of cancer that affects the lymphatic system.

 Copyright © Nucleus Medical Media, Inc.